planetlabs/staccato/README.md

 collections.
 As such, it is not currently capable of providing a way to dynamically add or define collections.
 Adding such a capability may be a good idea for the future.

-For each extension that has currently been proposed, the `properties` fields defined by the extension are described in interfaces in the [commons extension package](./staccato-commons/src/main/java/com/planet/staccato/extension).
+For each extension that has currently been proposed, the `properties` fieldsExtension defined by the extension are described in interfaces in the [commons extension package](./staccato-commons/src/main/java/com/planet/staccato/extension).
 The extensions are defined as interfaces so that a mix of multiple extensions can be combined to create a set of heterogeneous properties for a collection.